lastres0rt/problem-solution-response/README.md

 * Outlining the **Solution** they took, 🔬
 * And talking about the **Response (Results)** that followed. 🎉 💯 👍

-The ideal PSR length is about 90 seconds long (verbal), which at the typical speaking rate of 150 words per minute comes out to about 225 words total. ⏱
+The ideal PSR length is about 90 seconds long (verbal), which at the typical speaking rate of 150 words per minute comes out to about 225 words total. ⏱ (Speaking slower also helps, so you may want to consider 225 a soft maximum.)

 This app works to: